Harnessing Embodied Agents: Runtime Governance for Policy-Constrained Execution: Method

 \textbf{Definition 1 (Policy-Constrained Execution).} A system exhibits \emph{policy-constrained execution} if every agent-initiated executable action is admitted and carried out only after evaluation against an explicit runtime policy set, and remains subject to runtime observation, interruption, and governance intervention throughout execution.

 This definition has four implications: (1)~\emph{Admission before execution}: actions are checked before entering the execution substrate.
-(2)~\emph{Constraint during execution}: governance continues after admission; it is not only a pre-check.
+(2)~\emph{Constraint during execution}: governance continues after admission, extending beyond a one-time pre-check.
 (3)~\emph{Intervention under anomaly or escalation}: runtime monitors may interrupt or reroute execution.
 (4)~\emph{Environment-sensitive enforcement}: the same capability may be constrained differently across deployment contexts.

 This distinguishes policy-constrained execution from two weaker settings: \emph{unconstrained execution}, where the agent directly invokes actions without governance mediation, and \emph{static prevalidated execution}, where actions are validated once but not monitored during runtime.
 Our formulation instead requires governance to persist throughout the execution lifecycle.